Genealogies are ‘family trees’, graphical or textual representations of ancestors and their family relationships.

 The values and attitudes of earlier generations, often embodied in their stories and their property and heirlooms, are typically passed down to their descendants.
-They can all help shape the descendants’ identities and lives, and how people make sense of them.
+They can help shape the descendants’ identities and lives, and how people make sense of them.

 An important use of genealogies is for family reunions.
-The research identifies people to invite and provides a focus for reunion participants, so they can see where they fit in and can identify their kinship relationship to others at the reunion.
-Family histories are also often collected for events such as 80th birthdays.
+The research identifies people to invite and provides a focus for reunion participants, so they can see where they fit in and identify their kinship relationship to others at the reunion.
+Family histories are often collected for events such as 80th birthdays.

 Among the British and European elite, family trees were important since they legitimised the succession of property and titles.
-There was less interest among working people.
+There was less interest in them among working people.
 Migrants to New Zealand often lost contact with their relatives at home and some forgot the family stories.

 Those who remembered family history were usually older.
 As the number of older people in the population increased, and as people lived longer in good health after retirement, there were more people likely to be interested in family history.

 Social change made people feel more remote from their ancestors’ lives and hence more curious about them.
 The increasing attention to Māori culture made Pākehā more interested in their own identity, with the Māori emphasis on whakapapa as a model.